Linearly Polarized Light-Induced Anomalous Hall Effect and Topological Phase Transitions in an Altermagnetic Topological Insulator: Results and Discussion

-Figs.~\ref{fig5}(a) and (b) present the phase diagrams of the AM QSH insulator and AFM QSH insulator as functions of the light amplitude $A_0$ and the polarization direction $\theta$.
-For the AM case, varying the polarization direction enables switching the sign of the Chern number of the Chern insulator phase.
-It is noted that when the polarization direction satisfies $\theta=\pm \pi/4$, the AM behaves similarly to the AFM case, undergoing a direct transition into a topologically trivial phase with increasing light intensity.
-In contrast, for the AFM QSH insulator, regardless of the polarization direction, the material always evolves directly from the QSH phase to a topologically trivial phase as the light intensity increases.
+Fig.~\ref{fig4}(e) presents the topological phase diagram of the AM QSH insulator as a function of the light amplitude $\tilde{A_0}$ and the polarization angle $\theta$.
+Evidently, the sign of the Chern number in the Chern insulator phase can be switched by varying the polarization angle.
+Furthermore, when the polarization direction satisfies $\theta=\pm \pi/4$, the AM system follows a transition pathway similar to that of the AFM system, entering the topologically trivial phase directly as the light intensity increases.